 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of annual tobacco settlement payments received by the Commonwealth are to be transferred to the State Retiree Benefits Trust Fund, with the amount to be deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments are transferred to that Fund.
-The fiscal 2013 budget adheres to this requirement, as does the Governor's fiscal 2014 budget recommendation.
+The fiscal 2013 and fiscal 2014 budgets have adhered to this requirement, although the fiscal 2014 budget altered the funding sources.
 The projected fiscal 2013 and 2014 amounts to be deposited to the State Retiree Benefits Trust Fund as a result of this provision are \$25 million and \$50 million, respectively.
 See "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Tobacco Settlement."